pluarant/pluarant.github.io/documentation/api/real-time-api/initialization.md

   - **enable**, enable or disable encryption

 ### start
 Start Mesibo.
 Mesibo will start connection establishment with Mesibo cloud servers OR your on-premise Mesibo server.
-Note that, **Mesibo will not establish network connection till the `start` is called**.
+Note that, **Mesibo will not establish a network connection till `start` API is called**.
 However, once the `start` is called, Mesibo will automatically manage any future reconnections till stop() is called

 It does not take any parameters.